Misattribution theory of humor

 Misattribution is one of many theories of humor that describes an audience's inability to identify exactly why they find a joke to be funny.
 The formal theory is attributed to Zillmann & Bryant (1980) in their article, "Misattribution Theory of Tendentious Humor", published in Journal of Experimental Social Psychology.
 They derived the critical concepts of the theory from Sigmund Freud's Wit and Its Relation to the Unconscious, originally published in 1905.
-Freud declared people incapable of knowing exactly what it is they find amusing due to the complex nature of their conscious and subconscious minds.
-Jokes are crafted by comedians who have experience with causing laughter but who may themselves be blind to the actual cause of humor.
+Freud declared those incapable of knowing exactly what it is they find amusing due to the complex nature of their conscious and subconscious minds.

 Tendentious vs. innocuous humor

 Freud made a key distinction between tendentious and non-tendentious humor.
 Tendentious humor involves a "victim", someone at whose expense we laugh.
 Non-tendentious humor does not require a victim.
 This innocuous humor typically depends on wordplay, and Freud believed it has only modest power to evoke amusement.
 Tendentious humor, then, is the only kind that can evoke big laughs.

 However, Freud believed a mixture of both tendentious and non-tendentious humor is required to keep the tendentious humor from becoming too offensive or demeaning to its victim.
 The innocent jokework of the innocuous humor would mask the otherwise hostile joke and therefore "bribe" our senses, allowing us to laugh at what would otherwise be socially unacceptable.
 Therefore, we often think we are laughing at innocuous jokes, but what really makes them funny is their socially unacceptable nature hidden below the surface.